camsong/You-Dont-Need-jQuery/README.md

 ## Utilities

 Most of jQuery utilities are also found in the native API.
 Other advanced functions could be chosen from better utilities libraries, focusing on consistency and performance.
-[Lodash](https://lodash.com) is a recommended replacement.
+[Lodash](https://lodash.com) and [es-toolkit](https://es-toolkit.dev) are recommended replacements.

 - [6.1](#6.1) <a name='6.1'></a> Basic utilities